evansanchez963/Typeracer-Clone/README.md

 4. A toggleable day/night theme for the UI
 5. More user feedback to be shown after a typing session such as words typed incorrectly, correctly typed characters over all characters typed, etc.
 6. More data shown in user profile such as data visualizations to show a user's typing progress over time

+## Known Bugs
+- The typing input does not work on mobile devices.